 Fuel and Lost and Unaccounted for Gas.
-Enron agrees to reimburse Thunder Creek, in kind, for actual fuel and lost and unaccounted for gas (“FL&U”) on the Thunder Creek Trunkline.
+Enron proposes to reimburse Thunder Creek, in kind, for actual fuel and lost and unaccounted for gas (“FL&U”) on the Thunder Creek Trunkline.
 The actual FL&U charge will be measured and adjusted on a monthly basis.
 Separate FL&U charges will be determined for Low Pressure Service and High Pressure Service.
 FL&U will be capped on an annual basis to not exceed the actual percentage FL&U for the prior year plus one-half of one percent (0.5%).

 Gas Transportation Agreement(s).
-Additional terms and conditions for service on the Thunder Creek Trunkline shall be as set forth in the Gas Transportation Agreement(s) to be executed, from time-to-time, by the parties.
-Such Gas Transportation Agreement(s) shall be executed by both parties prior to any actual deliveries by Enron into the Thunder Creek Trunkline.
+Additional terms and conditions for service on the Thunder Creek Trunkline shall be as set forth in the applicable gas transportation agreement(s) to be executed, from time-to-time, by the parties.
+Such gas transportation agreement(s) shall be executed by both parties prior to any actual deliveries by Enron into the Thunder Creek Trunkline.

 Reimbursement of Interconnect and Measurement Facility Costs.
-Enron will reimburse Thunder Creek for all actual costs incurred by Thunder Creek for the design, construction and installation of interconnect, receipt point and measurement facilities on the Thunder Creek Trunkline.
-Enron may install, at its sole risk and expense, interconnect, receipt point and measurement facilities for deliveries into the Thunder Creek Trunkline but, in such event, Thunder Creek shall install the hot tap, if required, and associated equipment and shall be reimbursed for its cost of such installation.
-Should Enron elect to install any such facilities, such facilities will be designed, constructed and installed pursuant to Thunder Creek’s standards and specifications.
-Thunder Creek will own, operate, and maintain such interconnect and measurement facilities, whether designed, constructed and installed by Thunder Creek or Enron.
+Enron would reimburse Thunder Creek for all actual costs incurred by Thunder Creek for the design, construction and installation of any interconnect, receipt point and measurement facilities required for an interconnect with Enron on the Thunder Creek Trunkline.
+Enron may install, at its sole risk and expense, interconnect, receipt point and measurement facilities for deliveries into the Thunder Creek Trunkline but, in such event, Thunder Creek shall install the hot tap, if required, and associated equipment and would be reimbursed for its cost of such installation.
+Should Enron elect to install any such facilities, such facilities would be designed, constructed and installed pursuant to Thunder Creek’s standards and specifications.
+Thunder Creek would own, operate, and maintain such interconnect and measurement facilities, whether designed, constructed and installed by Thunder Creek or Enron.